All Episodes

 And he says that's the qualification, expertise, experience, the track record he brings to the table.

-Uh it's worked out great for him.
+It's worked out great for him.

-Uh didn't work out so well for McCain and Romney, but he he showed great insight in picking the guys who give the best concession speech, and that's really what we're looking for in a Republican primary process.
+Didn't work out so well for McCain and Romney, but he showed great insight in picking the guys who give the best concession speech.

-And he's and he said, he said, Jeb is the front runner.
+And he said, Jeb is the frontrunner.

 He actually said this.

-He said, Jeb is the front runner.
+He said, Jeb is the frontrunner.

-He's got everything he needs except votes, uh, but he's perfect, this guy.
+He's got everything he needs except votes.

-I mean, this is how the Republican consultant class talk, and this is why they lose.
+I mean, this is how the Republican consultant class talk.

 It's a world unto itself.

-Is there like an alternative bizarro universe, Mount Rushmore, uh, and uh and uh this guy Charlie Black and Rick Wilson and all these other uh genius Republican consultants, they live at the foot of this alternate bizarro Mount Rushmore, and uh up on top of it you've got Mitt and you've got uh John McCain and you've got Wendell Wilkie.
+And this guy, Charlie Black, and Rick Wilson and all these other genius Republican consultants, they live at the foot of this alternate bizarro Mount Rushmore.

 That's really a model of how to run a perfect presidential campaign.

-And then he realized people might think he's like holding the graph upside down, so he says, although uh not really in the polls right now.
+And then he realized people might think he's like holding the graph upside down.

 No, he's not.